bnjmn21/bsim2/README.md

 The `--no-default-features` is used to disable Bevys `dynamic-linking` feature, which is not recommended for release builds as it requires shipping a `bevy-dylib` dll.

+## Structure

+- `./assets` contains images and gltf scene files (`.glb`) used within the program.
+- `./build` contains extra files for compiling the project to the different targets.
+- `./dist` is the target folder for the web build.
+- `./gates.blend` is a blender file containing the meshes for the logic gates.

+The rest of the files should be familiar to [rustaceans](https://www.rustacean.net/).